 This terrific little gadget, Kill-a-Watt will give you an instant read-out for how much electricity items are using even when they are powered down.
 That kind of power draw is known as “phantom power.”
 If you discover it to be significant, you’ll know which items should be unplugged—not just turned off—when not in use.
 It’s easy to use.
 Unplug the item to be tested, plug in the Kill-a-Watt, then insert that item’s plug into Kill-a-Watt.
 Some quick calculations can show you exactly how much it’s costing each month to leave unused items plugged in.

 Kill-a-Watt will save you a bundle if you discover you’re spending a significant amount each month for completely useless, unneeded phantom power.
-About $20.

 Think of an Instant Pot as the Swiss army knife in the kitchen.
 You can get rid of your old pressure cooker, slow cooker, rice cooker, steamer, warmer wand yogurt maker (do you have one of those?) as it performs all the above with ease.